MicrosoftDocs/win32/desktop-src/Intl/using-ascii-control-codes-0x000d-and-0x000a.md

 ---
-Description: 'The Unicode standard does not prescribe specific meanings for the control codes 0x000D (carriage return) and 0x000A (linefeed).' ms.assetid: 'fb8b1a5c-79a4-45a0-b7a1-8217c370d13e'
+Description: The Unicode standard does not prescribe specific meanings for the control codes 0x000D (carriage return) and 0x000A (linefeed). ms.assetid: fb8b1a5c-79a4-45a0-b7a1-8217c370d13e
-title: Using ASCII Control Codes 0x000D and 0x000A
+title: Using ASCII Control Codes 0x000D and 0x000A ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using ASCII Control Codes 0x000D and 0x000A